sayoko17/hello-world/README.md

 # hello-world

-easy
-my name is sayoko，I'm a complete beginner to coding
+my name is sayoko，I'm a complete beginner to code!
 I wish i can learn something!